Skip to main content

 Regional digital development

-The 2023 Australian Digital Inclusion Index identified a continued divide in the ability of many regional and rural communities to fully benefit from the digital economy.
+The 2023 Australian Digital Inclusion Index highlights a persistent gap in digital access and capability across many regional and rural communities.
+This divide limits the ability of individuals to fully participate in the digital economy.

-Digital skills open the door to employment opportunities, enable greater access to education, health, and social services, and provide the means to build community and social connections.
+Digital skills are essential – they unlock employment opportunities, expand access to education, health, and social services, and strengthen community and social connections.

 Learn more